-Christmas has come to an end, you have this giant real Christmas tree, what are you going to do with it?
+Christmas has come to an end, and you have this giant real Christmas tree in your house… what are you going to do with it?
 There are many things you can do with your Christmas tree after Christmas.
 Here at CountryLife we have complied a list of 5 things that you can do with your Christmas tree that helps to benefit the environment, wildlife and your garden!

 Recycling your Christmas tree can help the environment and provide food for your garden because real Christmas trees are biodegradable!

 You can turn your Christmas tree into mulch.
 Simply cut off the small branches and spread them all around your garden.
-The pin needs fall off which helps the soil to stay moist.
+The pine needs fall off which helps the soil to stay moist.

 You can cut up your Christmas tree to use as firewood.
 Firewood from a Christmas tree shouldn’t be used in an indoor fire or stove fire because it contains a naturally occurring chemical called creosote.
 This causes fires to burn extremely hot and send off sparks which can be dangerous.